ikaruscareer/SafeAI/ROADMAP.md

 ---

+## CE 1.8 — Code-Level Authority & Provenance
+The Remaining "Deep Dive" Features (Currently marked as ⏳ in CE 1.5 and CE 1.4) These are the items that go deeper on your existing capabilities, but are not yet implemented:

+- Tool → Implementation Mapping: SafeAI extracts tool definitions but needs to map the declaration site to the actual implementation site.
+- Command-Aware MCP Analysis: The scanner needs to resolve command: python server.py by inspecting the actual local script to extract its true capability surface (labeled resolved or unresolved-command).
+- External Write-Target Taxonomy: Needs explicit taxonomy grouping for external write destinations (S3, Databases, Slack).
+- Per-Finding Lifecycle Timeline: Needs to track findings longitudinally (introduced → resolved → reopened) and flag recurring risks.
+- Stale Suppression Guard: Needs to track if a suppression is invalid because the underlying code or fingerprint changed.
+- Agent Metadata: Needs a schema to store Business Owner, Technical Owner, and Environment.

+---

 ## CE 2.0 — Ecosystem and Static Authority Correlation

 *Goal: grow coverage through contribution, and answer the authority question without leaving the repository.*